LEARN MORE ABOUT THE TYPES

 What is Bullying?

 Bullying is physical, verbal or social behaviour that mocks a personal trait.
 The bully will often attack your identity, such as your sexual orientation, disability, gender, race and religion.
+All abuse is a form of bullying.

 Although bullying is most commonly associated with school environments and young people, it can happen anywhere and at any age.
 This includes bullying in the workplace, at home, or online (cyber bullying).